FallenStar08/BG3-GUIDinfos/README.md

 ## Usage

-1. Open a file in Visual Studio Code containing tag GUIDs.
+1. Open a file in Visual Studio Code containing tag GUIDs, supported filetypes are json,lsx,xml.
 2. Hover over a tag GUID in the code.
 3. The extension will display information about the tag, including its name and description.

-## Configuration

-No additional configuration is required for this extension.

-## Extension Settings

-There are no customizable settings for this extension.

 ## Known Issues